What is Palo Santo, How to Use It, and How to Buy It Responsibly

 Palo Santo is known as ‘holy wood’ and these trees are found in the forests of Peru, Ecuador, Guatemala, and Mexico.

-Palo Santo uses originate from Indigenous peoples in Central and South America.
-Peruvians would harvest the fallen branches and twigs of the B. Graveolens tree and burned pieces, much like incense, in order to spiritually purify energy.
+Palo Santo use as an incense originates from Indigenous peoples in Central and South America.
+Peruvians would harvest the fallen branches and twigs of the Bursera graveolens tree and burned pieces, much like incense, in order to spiritually purify energy.
 Shamans used Palo Santo to offer grounded and clearing energy.
+It is a non-endangered species in the Burseraceae family, a close relative of frankincense.

 Palo Santo is often used to cleanse the energy of spaces, items, and people, as well as for its woodsy, fragrant aroma.